 “In the Heights”

-The Warner Bros. adaptation of Lin-Manuel Miranda’s first Broadway musical has been pulled from its June 26 release date and delayed indefinitely.
+The Warner Bros. adaptation of Lin-Manuel Miranda’s first Broadway musical has been pulled from its June 26 release date.
+It has been delayed a year and will now release on June 18, 2021.

 The thriller from “Aquaman” director James Wan has been delayed indefinitely.
 The film was originally set to release on Aug.
 14, but Warner Bros. has bumped the movie to slot in “Wonder Woman 1984.”